Skip to content

 for color in self.colors:

-color_values = color.get_colors(colorspace)
+color_values = color.to(colorspace)

 color_data: dict[str, object] = {

-"frequency": float(color.freq),
+"frequency": float(color.frequency),

 }